tianocore-docs/edk2-DscSpecification/2_dsc_overview/22_build_description_file_format.md

 The `!include` statement may appear within any section of EDK II DSC file.
 The included file content must match the content type of the current section definition, contain complete sections, or combination of both.
+And the keyword `!include` is case-insensitive.

 The argument of this statement is a filename.
 The file is relative to the directory that contains this DSC file, and if not found the tool must attempt